Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Introduction

-In Section~\ref{sec:lit}, we put the two-level parsimony assumption of our VAR model in the context of related and alternative modeling strategies in the literature.
-In Section~\ref{sec:model}, we formalize our parsimonious model for the VAR(1) case, develop the parameter-estimation method, and provide asymptotic properties of the penalized estimation.
-In Section~\ref{sec:sim}, we demonstrate the performance of our estimation algorithm for our model in a simulation study.
-In Section~\ref{sec:app}, we apply our model to a daily wind speed dataset on a grid covering Saudi Arabia generated from a climate model in order to illustrate its usefulness.
+In Section~\ref{sec:lit}, we put the two-level parsimony assumptions of our spatial VAR models under the context of related and alternative modeling strategies in the literature.
+In Section~\ref{sec:model}, we formalize our model for the VAR(1) case and develop as well as implement the parameter-estimation method.
+In Section~\ref{sec:sim}, we demonstrate the performance of our estimation algorithm in a simulation study.
+In Section~\ref{sec:app}, we apply our model to a daily wind speed dataset on a spatial grid covering Saudi Arabia generated from a climate model in order to illustrate its usefulness.
 Limitations and possible extensions of our model are discussed in Section~\ref{sec:diss}.
-Proofs can be found in the Appendix.
+Proofs and asymptotic properties of the penalized estimation can be found in the Appendix.